TheNotary/org.njax.SimpleWebsocketServer/README.md

 x Feed password in from top level x Make it so a C# client can connect to the server via SimpleWebsocketClient.Connect("127.0.0.1:80")
 - Figure out packaging it up
-  - Create proper static methods where extensions were used
+  x Create proper static methods where extensions were used
+- Merge together SimpleWebsocketClient and WebsocketClient

+  > Make it so the TcpController Constructs a WebsocketClient that includes:
+    * TcpClientProxy
+    * ChannelBridge
+    * INetworkStream
+  > Build a method for WebsocketClient.ReceiveClientMessage() which will block until messages are recieved...
+    But there's an asymetry because I only do that for the server...
+When I'm working with a client... oh actuall... this is fine...

 - Carve it into libraries for use in other projects
 - Add support for client.SendBytes() for binary instead of text communication
 - Make it so WebsocketClient and WebsocketSerializer share code professionally
+-